Florida Caverns is one of the few state parks with dry (air-filled) caves and is the only state park in Florida to offer cave tours to the public.

-Experience the stillness, silence, and solitude, paddling the pristine rivers that make up the Blackwater Forest.
+Experience the stillness, silence, and solitude as you paddle the pristine rivers that make up the Blackwater Forest.
 When combined with its neighbors the Conecuh National Forest and Eglin Air Force Base, you have the world’s largest long leaf pine forest.
-This ancient forest is home to rare species including the Red-cockaded Woodpeckers, Pitcher Plants, and Gopher Tortoises, just to name a few.
+This ancient forest is home to rare species, including the red-cockaded woodpeckers, pitcher plants, and gopher tortoises, just to name a few.

-Each day we will paddle a creek or river section, enjoy a riverside picnic lunch, then return to our incredible private lodge for a sunset happy hour, an amazing dinner, and free time for yourself in the evening.
+Each day, we paddle a creek or river section, enjoy a riverside picnic lunch, then return to our incredible private lodge for a sunset happy hour, an amazing dinner, and free time for yourself in the evening.

-Day 1 — We will pick everyone up flying at the Pensacola International Airport at noon.
+Day 1 — We will pick up everyone who is flying in at the Pensacola International Airport at noon.
 We have a favorite lunch spot in town that’s on our way to the lodge.
 After lunch it is a 30-minute shuttle to our lodge.
-Once everyone settles in we will have a little dry land paddle instruction, introductions, tour of our lodge, happy hour, and dinner.
-Afterwards we will encourage everyone to explore the grounds and hopefully end up at the river for an evening swim with the chance of a possible moonrise.
+Once everyone settles in, we will have a little dry land paddle instruction, introductions, tour of our lodge, happy hour, and dinner.
+Afterward we will encourage everyone to explore the grounds and hopefully end up at the river for an evening swim with the chance of a possible moonrise.

 Day 6 — Beach day!
-I love the rivers that make up the panhandle, however, what most people love about this area is the enormous white sand beaches and clear gulf waters.
+I love the rivers that make up the panhandle; however, what most people love about this area are the enormous white sand beaches and clear gulf waters.
 We will pack up everything we need in the morning and head out to Gulf Islands National Seashore.
 Lots of history, scenery, and sunshine.
 Dinner will be at a local seafood restaurant.